ashwathhalemane/developer-portfolio/README.md

   - Introduction of big data: Worked on huge IMDB dataset to find association rule mining, develop complex queries to find insights and more.
     - Engaged in a term project to analyze crime data trends before and after the onset of the COVID-19 pandemic, aiming to uncover valuable insights.
   - Web Services and Service Oriented Architecture: Preprocess the web service data, execute and evaluate Service classification and Service Clustering algorithms in Python.
+    - Service Classification:
       - The comparison between different modeling approaches including tf-idf, topic- modeling, and word embedding.
       - The comparison between different classification methods including decision tree, naïve bayes classifier and nearest neighbor classifier.
+    - Service Clustering:
       - The comparison between different modeling approaches including tf-idf, topic- modeling, and world embedding.
       - The comparison between different clustering methods including kmeans and other methods such as density-based spatial clustering (DBSCAN).
+    - Worked on a project to parse, store, manage, and analyze the service data retrieved from ProgrammableWeb.
+More about this in project section.
   - Database System Implementation: Worked on H2 database and implemented a new feature.
   - Foundations of computer vision: Projects discussed in detail below.
 - Cybersecurity and Distributed Systems: